-[Employee wages are reviewed yearly.
-The employee’s review date is typically on or about the anniversary date of employment or the date of the previous compensation review, although reviews may be conducted more often, depending on the circumstances.]
+Employee wages are reviewed [insert time].
+The employee’s review date is typically on or around the anniversary date of employment or the date of the previous compensation review, although reviews may be conducted more often, depending on the circumstances.

 [Company Name] does not pay for time spent on personal business or extended breaks.
 The time clock is a legal instrument.
 Altering, falsifying, tampering with time records, or recording time on another employee’s time record will result in disciplinary action, including termination of employment.

 Time records are reviewed weekly.
-Time record changes must be approved [by a supervisor/manager] **. **[The appropriate person] can handle questions about timekeeping.
+Time record changes must be approved [by a supervisor/manager].
+[Insert title] can handle questions about timekeeping.

 All overtime work performed by an hourly employee must receive authorization.
-Overtime worked without authorization from the [supervisor] may result in disciplinary action.
+Overtime worked without authorization from the [insert supervisor name] may result in disciplinary action.

-All employees are paid [weekly, monthly, etc.].
-In the event that a regularly scheduled payday falls on a weekend or holiday, employees will receive pay [on the next day of operation].
+All employees are paid [insert timeframe].
+In the event that a regularly scheduled payday falls on a weekend or holiday, employees will receive pay [on/by the next day of operation].

 [Company Name] provides an automated direct deposit service for employees, which automatically deposits a pay stub in an employee’s bank or credit union account(s).
-To use this service, complete a direct deposit authorization form, which is available from [a supervisor, the payroll department].
+To use this service, complete a direct deposit authorization form, which is available from [insert department].

 Standards of ethics and conduct for [Company Name] are important, and the Company takes them seriously.